-- The study sponsor and any company supporting the study now or in the future.
-This would include any organization helping the company with the study - The NCI Central IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research, including the Cancer Trials Support Unit (CTSU). - The NCI's National Clinical Trials Network and the groups it works with to conduct research including the Imaging and Radiation Oncology Core (IROC).
+- NRG Oncology (study sponsor) and any company supporting the study now or in the future.
+This would include any organization helping the company with the study. - The NCI Central IRB, which is a group of people who review the research with the goal of protecting the people who take part in the study. - The FDA and the groups it works with to review research. - The NCI and the groups it works with to review research. - The NCI's National Clinical Trials Network and the groups it works with to conduct research, including the Imaging and Radiation Oncology Core (IROC).